Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 9. Beware of the dangle

 When your baby son first discovers his wee-wee, be prepared.
-He may try to pull it off.
+He’ll probably try to pull it off.
 You will have to get creative to turn his attention to something more captivating.
 This will be hard.
 Because dangling things are fun for baby boys.

 10. Naked bum-bums